-Diana started Steel City Art Works in 2007 with the goal of displaying and promoting ideas.
-She has always been involved in art!
-She works in acrylic and feels bigger and brighter is better.
-She loves to paint horses, ravens, and landscapes.
-She also enjoys working with wood and making assemblage boxes and shrines.
-Diana is inspired by land and the color and vastness of Colorado.
+I started Steel City Art Works in 2007 with the goal of displaying and promoting art.
+I have always been involved in art!
+I love to paint horses, ravens, and landscapes.
+I also enjoy working with wood and making assemblage boxes and shrines.
+I am inspired by land and the color and vastness of Colorado.

 My Nana taught me how to work with yarn and create beautiful scarves.
 I would spend hours watching her sew and crochet, and she had the patience to teach me the art of creating things with my hands.
 Over the years I have explored many types of art mediums, including quilting, knitting, crocheting, stained glass and mosaics, to name a few.
 I have been creating jewelry with the wire weaving technique for the last five or six years and absolutely love it.